tsw1212/Rates-Website/HOW_TO_RUN.md

 - If you encounter port conflicts, adjust the `docker-compose.yml` file.
 - Use `npm install` or `dotnet restore` if there are dependency issues.

+  ## You have already activated once and you just want to activate again
+Open a New Terminal  Window  do: cd "your App path"
+### Option 1: Recommended
+docker-compose up
+### Option 2:
+cd backend/backend
+Open a New Terminal  Window to run the backend application do: cd "your path"

+dotnet run

+In the old Terminal

+cd ../../frontend
+npm run dev

 ```